SU_A_08

 [i] Did your father migrate alone?

-[r] Yes.
-He migrated alone.
+[r] Yes, he migrated alone.

 [i] Did your father choose to migrate to Belgium, or just to a country in Europe?